atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/from.md

 - _chapters/dictionary/sql.md

 ---
 So now you know how to SELECT data but not yet how to choose where to get that data FROM.
-Let’s get into the real stuff and SELECT data FROM a specific table.
+Let's get into the real stuff and SELECT data FROM a specific table.

 In our example database we have a table called *albums*, which holds info on some music albums.
 It has three columns, id, title, artist_id.
 Here's what it looks like in Excel:

 ![album table for sql tutorial](/assets/images/learn-sql/basic/from/sql-tutorial-albumtable.png)

-To get data that’s in this table we need to specify what columns we want to SELECT and FROM where we want to select it.
-So let’s try to get a list of all the album titles we’ve got stored.
+To get data that's in this table we need to specify what columns we want to SELECT and FROM where we want to select it.
+So let's try to get a list of all the album titles we've got stored.
 We can use the following template to do so:

 ```sql
 SELECT [stuff you want to select] FROM [the table that it is in];